-Net patient service revenue remained relatively constant as patient volumes were consistent in 2017 as compared to 2016.

-Salaries and wages and employee benefits increased in 2017 as compared to 2016 due to additional health insurance costs.
+The operating loss for 2017 decreased by \$1,080,083 as compared to the operating loss of \$2,506,844 recognized in 2016.
+Net patient service revenue remained relatively constant in 2017 as compared to 2016.
+Salaries and benefits expense increased in 2017 as compared to 2016 due to additional health insurance costs.
 Purchased services and professional fees decreased due to less contracted nursing employees that were hired and included in salaries and benefits expense in 2017 as compared to 2016.
 The increase in the provider tax was a result of additional provider taxes due related to changes in the state participation in the Medicaid program.
 The decrease in other expenses was a result of a decrease in supplies expenses from 2016 to 2017.